 - Resource Administration: It efficiently manages system resources, including CPU scheduling and memory management.

-- Resource Management: Computer operating systems are responsible for managing various computer resources, including the Central Processing Unit (CPU), memory (RAM), storage devices, and Input/Output (I/O) devices.
+- Resource Management: Computer operating systems manage various resources, including the Central Processing Unit (CPU), memory (RAM), storage devices, and Input/Output (I/O) devices.
 They allocate and schedule these resources to different processes and applications to prevent conflicts and ensure smooth execution.

 - Multitasking: Modern operating systems support multitasking, allowing multiple processes or applications to run concurrently.
-The OS manages the switching between tasks to give the illusion of parallel execution, even on single-core processors.
+The OS manages task switching to create the illusion of parallel execution, even on single-core processors.

 - Virtual Memory: Operating systems use virtual memory techniques to manage memory resources efficiently.
 Virtual memory allows processes to access more than is physically available by using disk space as an extension of RAM.